Skip to main content

 The field is a Number

-Is Field1 greater or equal than 5?
+Is Field1 greater than or equal to 5?

 Field1 >= 5